-Raw volume data in the NEXRAD L2 data format is hosted by the Atmospheric Resource Board and downloadable via this link https://level2.swc.nd.gov/raw/.
-The configuration file and the GIS file for reading the data into GR Analyst are also provided at this link.
+Raw volume data in the NEXRAD L2 data format is hosted and available for download by the Atmospheric Resource Board.
+The configuration file and the GIS file for reading the data into GR Analyst are also provided for download.

 Location: Williston Basin International Airport (XWA)